inspektor-gadget/inspektor-gadget/docs/gadget-devel/gadget-ebpf-api.md

 by providing convenient functions for common operations, making the developer's life easier when implementing gadgets.

+Gadgets define structures that contain the information provided to the users.
+The fields of those structures are exposed in different ways according to the format chosen by the user (json, columns, etc.).
+Inspektor Gadget provides some special types that can be used to provide enrichment and other features as described below.

+## Ignoring fields

+Fields starting with `__` are considered private and are ignored by Inspektor Gadget.

 ## Container enrichment

 To make use of container enrichment, gadgets must include